kaviyac26/OIBSIP/README.md

 Keep your tasks in check with the fantastic to-do app!
 It's like having a virtual personal assistant.

 **Features:**
-- 📝 Add, ✅ mark, ✏️ edit, and ❌ delete tasks
+- 📝 Add, ✏️ edit, and ❌ delete tasks
-- 🗒️ Tasks can be completed or not
+- 🗒️ Tasks can viewed
-- 📊 Real-time task statistics
+- 📊 Real-time view

 ## 🏆 Tribute Page